 What the Clubhouse International Ukraine Fund is Providing

 Prior to the war, Clubhouse International had been in communication with individuals in Ukraine interested in starting a Clubhouse, and we are continuing our efforts to support the group.

 Our immediate need is to support Warszawski Dom pod Fontanna, an Accredited Clubhouse located in Warsaw, in their work to meet the needs of Ukrainian refugees who have experienced a mental illness.

 The numbers are overwhelming.

 With support from the Clubhouse International Ukraine Fund, Clubhouse colleagues in Poland are working to:

 - Produce a brochure, translated into Ukrainian, to be widely distributed among refugee centers which will share existing resources for people living with a serious mental illness, including psychiatric and pharmaceutical as well as therapeutic needs.

 - Provide translation services for those refugees seeking access to mental health support, community and related recovery services at the Clubhouse.

 - Ensure Clubhouse space is available, not just for individual refugees seeking Clubhouse services but also for self-help groups, translation support, networking, and community support services in helping refugees navigate local existing local services.

-The Clubhouse International Ukraine Fund will meet these immediate needs and, as funds are available, other needs that may arise.
 We are working closely with leadership on the ground in Warsaw (at the Clubhouse and local agencies) to meet the needs of people living with mental illness even as this humanitarian crisis unfolds.
 The numbers of refugees, and their needs, grow daily.